PKU-GeekGame/gs-backend/README.md

 - Install Python (≥3.8)
 - `pip install -r requirements.txt`
-- Install MySQL server and set up a database for it
+- Install MySQL server (≥5.7.8, or MariaDB ≥10.2.7 for the JSON datatype) and set up a database
   - `CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';`
   - `CREATE DATABASE database;`
   - `GRANT ALL PRIVILEGES ON database.* TO 'username'@'localhost';`